hsjobeki/nix-types/README.md

 ![type-system](./Types.drawio.svg)

-The full content was moved temporarily into [here](./docs/README.md)
+The full content was moved temporarily into [here](./docs/README.md) until the full text was refactored into the doc-book